jiangyolanda/jiangyolanda/README.md

-- 👋 Hi, I’m Rukawa
+- 👋 Hi, I’m Yolanda
-- 👀 I’m interested in digital marketing
+- 👀 I’m interested in data-driven strategy and marketing
-- 🌱 I’m currently learning social media analytics thru R/Python
+- 🌱 I’m currently learning data science thru R/Python
 - 💞️ I’m looking to collaborate in this area
-- ⚡ Fun fact: living in the Netherlands
+- ⚡ Fun fact: I'm a fan of Doraemon